William of Wrotham: Naval administration

-In 1206 William was in charge of the naval forces in the Cinque Ports and commanded the fleet that invaded Poitou.
+In 1206, William was in charge of the naval forces in the Cinque Ports and commanded the fleet that invaded Poitou.
 Whether he accompanied the fleet or stayed in England after it sailed is unclear; according to two historians – F. W. Brooks and R. W. Powell – it is more likely he stayed.
-From 1206 until 1215 he was effectively commander of King John's navy, and helped to develop Portsmouth as a royal dockyard.
-In 1208 William was put in charge of ensuring that no ships sailed without royal permission.
+From 1206 until 1215, he was effectively commander of King John's navy, and helped to develop Portsmouth as a royal dockyard.
+In 1208, William was put in charge of ensuring that no ships sailed without royal permission.
 That year he also oversaw the naval preparations made by the Cinque Ports.
 The purpose of these preparations is unknown; the Annals of Dunstable ascribe to John a desire to oppress the Cinque Ports.
 During May 1208 a royal order was issued that William's deputies in all the seaports should seize any ships in the ports that were from foreign countries, excluding Denmark, Norway and other countries that did not oppose John's diplomatic efforts.
-A gap in the governmental records does not allow a detailed view of William's activities for the next years, until 1212, when William is shown performing many of the same duties as earlier.
-He was in charge of repair of some ships and the construction of a large new ship, named the Deulabenit, owned by the king.
+A gap in the governmental records does not allow a detailed view of William's activities for the next few years, until 1212, when William is shown performing many of the same duties as earlier.
+He was in charge of the repair of some ships and the construction of a large new ship, named the Deulabenit, owned by the king.
 William was also responsible for impressing privately owned merchant ships into royal service.
 These ships were used in the naval action of the Battle of Damme at Zwyn in 1213, when a fleet under William Longespee, the Earl of Salisbury, destroyed a substantial French naval force and sacked the town of Damme.

-In late 1213 William was directing the efforts of the seaports of south-western England and the Cinque Ports in naval affairs.
+In late 1213, William was directing the efforts of the seaports of south-western England and the Cinque Ports in naval affairs.
 He was also responsible for the setting up of a supply depot for the navy in June 1213, for which he received supplies from the diocese of Chichester.
 In 1214 William had custody of some royal prisoners.
 The same year, the king ordered him to return a merchant ship if he had indeed seized it from its owner, Joscelin de Hampton.
 Also in 1214, William co-founded the hospital of Domus Dei in Portsmouth with Peter des Roches, the Bishop of Winchester.
 The foundation was confirmed by the king in October 1214.

 John rewarded William for his service with churches in Sheppey and East Malling, which were granted in 1207, (Note: William received the ecclesiastical revenues from these churches, a common practice.) and the right to oversee the royal forests in Cornwall and Devon.
-Other grants included lands in Dartford and Sutton-at-Hone that had escheated to the crown, lands in Westminster and a prebend in the royal ecclesiastical foundation at Hastings.
+Other grants included lands in Dartford and Sutton-at-Hone that had escheated to the crown, lands in Westminster, and a prebend in the royal ecclesiastical foundation at Hastings.